RestorationsSOS.com - Fire and Water Damage Restoration

 Beer stains are usually colorless.
 However, beer stains can be light yellow in which case they are often slightly stiff.

 To remove beer stains, mix one teaspoon of a mild detergent with a cup of water (room temperature).
-Do not use alkaline or bleaching detergent.
+Do not use an alkaline or a bleaching detergent.
 Blot the stained area in the mixture a few times.

-Then mix one third cup of white household vinegar with two thirds cup of water and blot again.
+Then mix one-third cup of white household vinegar with two-thirds cup of water and blot again.
 To finish, rinse with fresh water, blot, and dry.

 Blood Stains